cutopia-labs/CUtopia/README.md

 sh tools/install-package.sh
 ```

-### Create envorinment files
+### Create environment files
+After running the command below, remember to replace all **ATLAS_URI** in the .env files with your MongoDB connection URI.

 ```sh
 sh tools/create-env.sh
 ```

 ### Generate RSA key pair
-They key pair is used for JWT login token encryption.
+The key pair is used for JWT login token encryption and saved in lambda/graphql/src/jwt.
 ```sh
 sh tools/generate-jwtRS256.sh
 ```

+### (Optional) Retrieve latest course data
+You may retrieve the latest course data using [CUHK course scraper](https://github.com/mikezzb/cuhk-course-scraper), then put the data in lambda/graphql/src/data/courses.

 ## Development
 ### Compile scripts